ilshad/pedestal-introspector/README.md

 ## Known issues

-Google Chrome Browser is only supported currently.
+There are CSS trubles in Firefox.
+Google Chrome is only supported currently.

 ## License